Introduction to Accreditation for Consultants

 There are two types of accreditation, Standard and SME, which allows consultants of all sizes to become LCS accredited.

 Standard accreditation suits medium and large firms, while SME accreditation suits micro or small firms and start-ups.
 The main difference between the two is that with SME accreditation there is a lower up front cost, knowledge tests are administered centrally by the LCS and a fee is charged for each assessment/certification.

 The LCS qualifications framework

 The LCS qualification framework has seven levels of lean competency, which can cover all roles in an organisation.
-For the LCS, competency has two dimensions: knowledge and application, both of which have to be demonstrated in LCS Assessments.
+LCS competency has two dimensions: knowledge and application, both of which have to be covered in accredited training programme assessments.

-Click below to find out more about the LCS framework.
+Click below for more about the LCS framework.